-Federal agencies, on the other hand, are required to follow standard testing procedures that the Substance Abuse and Mental Health Services Administration (SAHMSA) body lays down.
+Federal agencies, on the other hand, are required to follow standard testing procedures that the Substance Abuse and Mental Health Services Administration (SAMHSA) body lays down.

 Samples and Drugs Tested

 Different specimens can be used for drug testing purposes.
-Urine is the most common example for illicit drugs while breath samples are mostly used to test for alcohol.
-However, blood, sweat, hair and even oral fluids can be utilized for testing.
+Urine is the most commonly used to test for illicit drugs, while breath samples are mostly used to test for alcohol.
+However, blood, sweat, hair, and even oral fluids can be utilized for drug testing.

 According to SAMHSA, employee drug tests should check for five main types of drugs;

-Other drugs that employers could test for include alcohols, benzodiazepines (e.g., Velum, Librium and Xanax), hallucinogens (e.g. LSD, mushrooms, and peyote) and even anabolic steroids such as those used for muscle building.
+Other drugs that employers could test for include alcohols, benzodiazepines (e.g., Valium, Librium, and Xanax), hallucinogens (e.g. LSD, mushrooms, and peyote), and even anabolic steroids such as those used for muscle building.

 Employers can require drug tests for their employees based on some reasons.
 These include but are not limited to;

-i.
-After an employee has been involved in an accident and particularly when the accident has caused fatalities, caused physical damage of beyond a certain monetary amount or even when the police have cited the accident.
+- After an employee has been involved in an accident and particularly when the accident has caused fatalities, caused physical damage of beyond a certain monetary amount, or even when the police have cited the accident.
 In this case, drug testing is done to determine whether or not drugs were a factor.

-• When an employee engages in abnormal behavior while at work and particularly when it leads to a reduction in productivity.
+- an employee engages in abnormal behavior while at work, and particularly when it leads to a reduction in productivity.

-iii.
-To keep the track that the workplace is safe not only for employees but also for other stakeholders such as customers.
+- To keep track that the workplace is safe not only for employees but also for other stakeholders such as customers.

-vi.
-Drug tests are a good way of bringing about cost saving and incentives.
-These savings can come about from reduced medical expenses, reduced loss from accidents as well as absenteeism and even Workers’ Compensation premium discount programs.
+Drug tests are a good way of bringing about cost-saving and incentives.
+These savings can come about from reduced medical expenses, reduced loss from accidents as well as absenteeism, and even Workers’ Compensation premium discount programs.